mcv-m6-video/mcv-c6-2025-team1/week2/README.md

 #### **HOTA (Higher Order Tracking Accuracy):**
 HOTA is a comprehensive metric that evaluates tracking performance by combining both **tracking quality** (how well objects are tracked) and **association quality** (how well object detections are associated with true objects).
 It is considered more robust than other metrics like **MOTA** because it accounts for both false positives and false negatives, as well as ID switches and missed detections.

-To evaluate the tracking performance using **TrackEval**, we use the following command:
+Before running the evaluation, we organized the data as follows:

     TrackEval/
         ├── data/